Learning Hierarchical Protein Representations via Complete 3D Graph Networks: Introduction

-Depending on the levels of granularity we wish to capture, we construct protein graphs at different levels, including the amino acid, backbone, and all-atom levels, as shown in Fig.~\ref{fig:amino_acid_structure}.
+Depending on the levels of granularity we wish to capture, we construct protein graphs at different levels, including the amino acid, backbone, and all-atom levels, as shown in Fig.~\ref{fig:hierarchical_structure}.
 Specifically, each node in constructed graphs represents an amino acid, and each amino acid possesses internal structures at different levels.
 Importantly, there exist hierarchical relations among different levels.
-Existing methods for protein representation learning either ignore hierarchical relations within proteins~\cite{jing2021learning, li2022directed, hermosilla2022contrastive, zhang2022protein}, or suffer from excessive computational complexity~\cite{jing2021equivariant, hermosilla2021intrinsicextrinsic}.
+Existing methods for protein representation learning either ignore hierarchical relations within proteins~\citep{jing2021learning, zhang2022protein}, or suffer from excessive computational complexity~\citep{jing2021equivariant, hermosilla2021intrinsicextrinsic} as shown in Table~\ref{table:related_works}.
 In this work, we propose a novel hierarchical graph network, known as ProNet, to learn protein representations at different levels.
 Our ProNet effectively captures the hierarchical relations naturally present in proteins.
-To fully capture 3D information with reasonable computational cost, we further develop a complete and efficient 3D graph network as the base model.
-Building on such based model, we show our ProNet achieves complete representations for all levels efficiently.

 By constructing representations at different levels, our ProNet effectively integrates the inherent hierarchical relations of proteins, resulting in a more rational protein learning scheme.
 Building on a novel hierarchical fashion, our method can achieve great efficiency, even at the most complex all-atom level.
 In addition, completeness at all levels enable models to generate informative and discriminative representations.
 Practically, ProNet possesses great flexibility for different data and downstream tasks.
 Users can easily choose the level of granularity at which the model should operate based on their data and tasks.
 We conduct experiments on multiple downstream tasks, including protein fold and function prediction, protein-ligand binding affinity prediction, and protein-protein interaction prediction.
 Results show that ProNet outperforms recent methods on most datasets.
 We also show that different data and tasks may require representations at different levels.